National Volunteer Week

 Formerly called the Arrival Survival Team, Blue Hen Helpers greet incoming freshmen and assist them and their families with moving into the residence halls at the start of each Fall semester (usually the end of August).
 Alumni are encouraged to volunteer as Blue Hen Helpers by calling (302) 831-8423 or signing up online.
 Read more about becoming a Blue Hen Helper on UDaily.

-There are several mentoring opportunities available for alumni who wish to help aid and further the nascent careers of students and young alumni.
+UD offers mentoring opportunities to alumni who wish to help aid and develop the nascent careers of students and young alumni:

-1. Administered by the Career Services Center, the Alumni Mentor Program gives students and alumni the opportunity to share important career information.
-Students benefit from interacting with professionals who share their career interest and alumni gain satisfaction from sharing their valuable insights.
+1. Administered by the Career Services Center, the Alumni Mentor Program gives alumni the opportunity to share important career information with current students.
+Students benefit from interacting with professionals who share their career interest, and alumni gain satisfaction from sharing their valuable insights.